into-docker/into-docker/doc/WHITEPAPER.md

 This, in turn, allows for early validation: Don't even start a build if the respective values are missing.

+The following mechanism is used to achieve this:

-This is achieved by expecting a file `.buildenv` in the source directory that is being built.
-This file will contain one line with each environment variable that needs to be provided to ensure a successful build.
+1. Look for a file `.buildenv` in the source directory that is being built.
+If there is none, there is nothing to do.
+2. Treat each line as the name of an environment variable that is required for the eventual build to succeed.
+3. Read each environment variable provided this way from the build coordinator's own environment.
+If one is missing, fail the build (blank values are allowed).
+4. Provide each such environment variable to the build container when executing its build script.

+As you can see, this mechanism imports environment variables from an _outside_ environment into the build container.
+Note, however, that those will not be available to the runner container.

 ### Caching